First Sumerian Revolt – People Oppose The Harsh Akkadian Empire

 Akkadian Empire map.
 Image source

 Military encounters between Akkadian and Sumerian forces were bloody.
 The fightings were fierce and cost many casualties.
-It has been estimated that as many as twenty thousand Sumerian troops may have been killed or captured and sold into slavery.
-That probably represented up to one-third of the total number of fighting men from the rebelling Sumer cities at that time.
+It has been estimated that as many as twenty thousand Sumerian troops may have been killed, captured, and sold into slavery.
+That probably represented up to one-third of the number of fighting men from the rebelling Sumer cities.

 "When he [Manishtushu] had crossed the Lower Sea (it means the Persian Gulf) in ships, thirty-two kings gathered against him, but he defeated them and smote their cities and prostrated their lords and destroyed [the whole countryside] as far as the silver mines."
 2